WSU Surplus Stores

 Insider Tips

-Visit on Fridays when they are open.
+Visit on Fridays when the store is open.

 What to Expect